-Evan durst, Esq., Secretary of the Board
+Evan durst, Esq., acting president of the board of directors

 Evan J. Durst is originally from Raleigh, North Carolina, but grew up about 15 miles east of Pittsburgh in Murrysville, Pennsylvania.
 He graduated from the University of Pittsburgh in 2008 with a Bachelor of Arts degree in Political Science and a minor in Religious Studies.
 He received his law degree in 2011 from the University of Pittsburgh School of Law.
 While at law school, Evan spent two semesters in the Pittsburgh Environmental Law Clinic and a summer as a research intern in the Clinic.
 He also spent a summer working for the Washington, D.C., Department of the Environment mostly working on stormwater and air quality issues.
 He spent yet another semester working at the United States Environmental Protection Agency, where he worked on administrative legal issues surrounding brownfield sites.
 Evan is admitted to the bar in Pennsylvania.